-Opioid abusers often manipulate ER opioids and opioids with a low bioavailability through the oral route for a "'dose-dumping' effect (i.e., an increased maximum concentration of the opioid in the brain in the shortest possible time); this is associated with the occurrence of a rapid high and other reinforcing effects, which drive further abuse potential."127
+Opioid abusers often manipulate ER opioids and opioids with a low bioavailability through the oral route for a "'dose-dumping' effect (i.e., an increased maximum concentration of the opioid in the brain in the shortest possible time); this is associated with the occurrence of a rapid high and other reinforcing effects, which drive further abuse potential."133

 Prescription opioids with abuse-deterrent properties are meant to prevent progression of patients to abuse and addiction.
-They are not influencing the demand for the drug and they are not a treatment for addiction.22 This means that persons already abusing specific opioids are likely to shift to other opioids or routes of administration if a specific opioid is replaced with an abuse-deterrent formulation.
-For example, this was the case for Opana ER, where the replacement in 2012 of the original formulation with an abuse-deterrent formulation for the intranasal route resulted in a shift of abuse instead toward the intravenous route.75
+They are not influencing the demand for the drug and they are not a treatment for addiction.28 This means that persons already abusing specific opioids are likely to shift to other opioids or routes of administration if a specific opioid is replaced with an abuse-deterrent formulation.
+For example, this was the case for Opana ER, where the replacement in 2012 of the original formulation with an abuse-deterrent formulation for the intranasal route resulted in a shift of abuse instead toward the intravenous route.15

 Since 2011, the continuing rise in opioid deaths are no longer attributable solely to prescription opioids but also to illicit opioids, mainly heroin and illegally manufactured fentanyl (Figure 3).
-Death rates and opioid overdoses are concentrated in states with large rural populations, such as Kentucky, West Virginia, Alaska, and Oklahoma.128 Hot-spots in prescription opioid overdoses show a spread in time from rural to suburban areas.129 While the death rates have increased overall, the greatest increases have been observed in New England states, with the most significant increase in New Hampshire.130
+Death rates and opioid overdoses are concentrated in states with large rural populations, such as Kentucky, West Virginia, Alaska, and Oklahoma.134 Hot-spots in prescription opioid overdoses show a spread in time from rural to suburban areas.135 While the death rates have increased overall, the greatest increases have been observed in New England states, with the most significant increase in New Hampshire.136 that correlate the introduction of ADFs with alternative opioid abuse patterns or methods of administration.